gizzmo/Default-Avatar/readme.txt

 	- You do not need to use the plugin to use this mod.
 The plugin is purely optional.

-TODO:
-	- Add a plugin to give easyer access to set the avatars and enable / disable guess avatars.

 ********************************************************************
 INSTALLATION: